ubcsc/ubcsc-website/CONTRIBUTING.md

 For any difficulty with setting up, contact [Dirane](diranengala@gmail.com)

+			*****Setup extension*****
+Assumptions made here is
+   Php is installed - PHP 7.1.15
+   Composer is installed - version 1.6.4
+Steps
+1. git clone
+2. cd into the ubcsc-website directory

+Run the following commands on the terminal

+	1.  `sudo apt-get install php7.1-mbstring`
+	2.  `sudo apt-get install php7.1-mbstring`
+	3.  `sudo apt-get install php-common php-mbstring php-xml`
+	4.  `composer install`
+	5.	`php artisan serve`

+3. Open `http://127.0.0.1:8000>` on the browser of your choice .
+   The brower should display an error page here saying something went wrong.

+4. run `cp .env.example .env` to copy the sample environment setup from .env.example into .env file.

+5. run `php artisan key:generate ` to generate an encryption key.

+6. Reload the browser on `http://127.0.0.1:8000>`

+9. Success Laravel up and running.

 ### Naming a branch

 Making a branch in your fork for your contribution is helpful in the following ways: